Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Colombia vs Sanofi-Aventis De Colombia S.A., June 2024, Counsil of State, Case No. 25000-23-37-000-2017-00330-01 (27402)

 Sanofi-Aventis De Colombia S.A. filed a tax return for FY2013 in which it concluded that its related party transactions had been conducted at arm’s length.
 Transfer prices had been determined using a TNMM with the operating margin over operating costs and expenses (ROTC) as the profit level indicator (PLI).
 Following an audit, the Colombian tax authorities issued a notice of additional taxable income.
 The notice was based on an assessment, where the CUP method had been used instead of the TNMM.
 An appeal was filed with the Administrative Court, which later ruled in favour of Sanofi-Aventis.
 The tax authorities then appealed to the Council of State.
-Judgement of the Court The Counsel of State upheld the decision of the Administrative Court and dismissed the tax authorities’ appeal.
+Judgment of the Court The Counsel of State upheld the decision of the Administrative Court and dismissed the tax authorities’ appeal.
 Excerpts in English “…the Chamber states that, although in the case analysed the application of the CUP method cannot be completely ruled out, the DIAN applied it incorrectly because it did not make ...
 Read more

 Colombia vs Industria Nacional de Gaseosas S.A. - INDEGA, April 2024, Counsil of State, Case No. 25000-23-37-000-2014-00372-01 (26674)